 As the show's stars became household names, their influence took off.
 One way the pair flexed their muscles was by drawing attention to issues that stirred their passions.
 Their campaign for an adult movie rating helped sparked the creation of the NC-17 rating.
 Other themed shows condemned colorization, and pushed for full-screen letterbox images on video releases and more usage of black-and-white film.
 They also championed independent and foreign-language films, as well as documentaries otherwise doomed to fall through the cracks.

 Both men continued to write for their respective papers.
 Ebert also authored an assortment of books that expanded his thoughts on film.
 But it was their television work, (producers finally settled on the title At the Movies) that put them on the map.
 Viewers loved their clashes, their highly opinionated debates over plots, performances and direction.
 They also loved their famous "thumbs up, thumbs down" approval meter—an idea that Ebert claimed he developed.

 In 1992, after a series of relationships, Roger Ebert's personal life settled down when he married Charlie "Chaz" Hammel-Smith, a divorced mother of two.

 Not surprisingly, Ebert's relationship with Siskel mellowed as well.
 Over the years, the once fiercely competitive writers grew extremely close.
-Today, Ebert's Chicago-area brownstone is adorned with pictures of his good friend, who passed away in February 1999 from a brain tumor.
+Ebert's Chicago-area brownstone was adorned with pictures of his good friend, who passed away in February 1999 from a brain tumor.

 profile name: Roger Ebert profile occupation: